YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVROLLBKLVL
 -----------------

-INVROLLBKLVL, Rollback level (xxxx) not less than the current $tlevel (yyyy).
-Cannot rollback.
+INVROLLBKLVL, Rollback level (xxxx) not less than current $TLEVEL(yyyy).
+Can't rollback.

 Run Time Error: This indicates that the application is attempting to ROLLBACK to a transaction level that is zero (0) or negative.
 The minimum transaction level that an application can be rolled back to is one (1).